-The Complainant's contentions are set out in some detail but can be summarised as follows.
+The Complainant's contentions can be summarized as follows.

-The Disputed Domain Name is confusingly similar to the Complainant's JLL trademark.
-It is a typographical variation combined with a non-distinctive geographical term.
+The Disputed Domain Name is confusingly similar to the Complainant's SUPERRARE trademark.

-The Respondent has no rights or legitimate interests in the term "JLL" or "jii".
+The Respondent has no rights or legitimate interests in the term "SUPERRARE".

 The Disputed Domain Name was registered and is being used in bad faith.
-The Complainant says the use of the Disputed Domain Name for a PPC website amounts to evidence of bad faith.
-It also says the Disputed Domain Name must have been deliberately registered as a typosquatted version of Complainant's trademark, with the JLL Group in mind and was deliberately intended to be confusing which itself establishes bad faith.
+The Complainant says the use of the Disputed Domain Name in connection with manifestly fraudulent activity is clear evidence of bad faith.
+It says the Respondent's motive was dishonest financial gain.